Monica-Mathew/is601homework1-spring2025/readme.md

 # Homework One
 ## Instructions
-  Create a folder for project,  create a homework project1, do a branch and a merge locally as on Github
+1. Create a folder for project
+2. Create a homework project1,
+3. Create a  branch
+4. Merge locally as on Github